-We studied DFI experimentally using a single pair of counterpropagating Mach-Zehnder interferometers and a single pair of independent Mach-Zehnder interferometers, demonstrating the elimination of folding mirror and beam splitter displacement noise and the response to gravitational waves.
-The fundamental features of DFI was confirmed with these proof-of-principle experiments.
+We studied DFI experimentally using a single pair of counter-propagating MZIs and a single pair of independent MZIs, demonstrating the elimination of folding mirror and beam splitter displacement noise and the response to gravitational waves.
+The fundamental features of DFI were confirmed with these proof-of-principle experiments.
 The maximum attained suppression of displacement noise was 45 dB at a particular frequency band; it is believed that the subtly different frequency response of our two photodetectors was the limiting factor.